 Don’t want to miss a recipe?
 Sign up for the FREE Just One Cookbook newsletter delivered to your inbox!
 And stay in touch with me on Facebook, Google+, Pinterest, and Instagram for all the latest updates.

-- 1 package of Nanakusa Set (7 herb set) or 7 herbs of your choice, cut into small pieces
+- 1 package Nanakusa Set (fresh or freeze-dry) (or 7 herbs of your choice, cut into small pieces

-- Small donabe (earthenware pot) or any heavy bottomed pot (See Note)
+- Small donabe (earthenware pot) (or or any heavy bottomed pot, see Note)

 - Put the rice back in the donabe or pot and add 250 ml of water.
 Cover the pot and bring to a boil over medium high heat.